CyberFunk-5/Cybersecurity-Portfolio/README.md

 ## Key Achievements

 - **IT Procurement**: Saved 25% of total IT procurement costs through strategic sourcing and negotiation.
-- **NIST Compliance**: Developed and maintained strategic plans to prevent ransomware attacks, saving over USD $100,000.
 - **Risk Management**: Coordinated patch management processes to meet SLA windows for Critical, High, and Medium severity vulnerabilities.
 - **Data Analysis**: Built visual Datadog dashboards to improve reporting accuracy and reduce processing time by ~10%.
 - **Training & Enablement**: Delivered remote training and created security awareness assessments for global teams—streamlining onboarding by 2 days.